-- 2.33.
-For outline planning applications, on average: - Reserved matter applications are submitted within 13.29 months of the outline decision being issued; - Reserved matter applications are then determined within 2.3 months; and - The first housing completion is then a further 25.57 months after the reserved matters decision. - 2.34.
-On average, the first home delivered on a small site following the grant of outline consent is 41.18 months (3.4 years).
+- 2.34.
+For outline planning applications, on average: - Reserved matter applications are submitted within 11.89 months of the outline decision being issued; - Reserved matter applications are then determined within 2.11 months; and - The first housing completion is then a further 23.29 months after the reserved matters decision. - 2.35.
+On average, the first home delivered on a small site following the grant of outline consent is 37.29 months (3.11 years).
 Appendix 11 shows the breakdown of the small sites used to calculate the average timeframes for each part of the process.
 These averages are only based on 14 sites as normally full permissions are submitted for small sites.
-One of these sites took 129 months (10.75 years) from outline decision to 1st completion which has skewed the data.
-This means that the completion is not shown to be within 3 years.
-However, taking this anomaly into account and combining the data with small site knowledge it is considered that projecting the small site completions for outline permissions into year 3 of the trajectory is realistic.
-This supports the Council's approach to wherehousing in projected into the housing trajectory.
+Two of these sites took approximately 63 months (5.25 years) from outline decision to 1st completion which has skewed the data.
+This means that on average the completion is not shown to be within 3 years.
+However, taking the anomalous permissions into account and combining the data with small site knowledge it is considered that projecting the small site completions for outline permissions into year 3 of the trajectory is realistic.
+This supports the Council's approach to where housing in projected into the housing trajectory.